 - numbers, strategy, and experimentation

-Famous Mathematical Intelligence Person: Katherine Johnson
+Mathematical Intelligence: Katherine Johnson

 Other Mathematical Intelligent People